 WF: Yes, I’ve seen all kinds of scope statements where one could argue that it's even misleading.
 So I always use the example: let's say you’re an engine manufacturer for vehicles, and part of the engine is obviously valves.
 The client I was auditing was ordering or getting these valves from a supplier, of course.
 And the supplier was certified “for the distribution of engine valves.”
 Well, honestly, distribution is the least important part.
 The question is about the manufacturing and design of those belts.
 If you're an engine manufacturer, are you really interested in the distribution of the valves or the manufacturing of the valves?

 In the information security world, we’ve seen all kinds of things as well.
 There's somebody who says, "we’re responsible for the information security management system for operating the physical security at a data center."
 Well, physical security is definitely important, but is it the most important thing when it comes to a data center?
 It's really important that an organization is reviewing whether their own scope is fit for purpose.

 JD: What's the time commitment for STAR certification in terms of actually going through the process and getting certified?

 WF: I can interpret that question from two angles.
 I can interpret it as: how long does it take between the decision to implement a system, getting it implemented, and getting it certified?
 That really depends upon the organization size and complexity, but for a medium to small organization, I would say something like a year is reasonable.

 If the question is related to the audit duration itself, that depends upon the size and complexity of the organization, and is fundamentally ruled by ISO 27006, which tells us the duration depending upon the number of people in scope.

 JD: Well, that's great stuff.
-Willie, thank you very much.
+Willy, thank you very much.